codingtony/docker-impala/README.md

 docker run -d --name "impala" -p 9000:9000 -p 50010:50010 -p 50020:50020 -p 50070:50070 -p 50075:50075 -p 21000:21000 -p 21050:21050 -p 25000:25000 -p 25010:25010 -p 25020:25020 codingtony/impala
 ```

-### Use docker to query your Impala server
+### Query your Impala server

+#### Using local installation

-Of course, if you already have impala-shell installed on your machine, you can simply connect to Impala using the interactive shell by doing :
+If you already have impala-shell installed on your machine, you can simply connect to Impala using the interactive shell by doing :

 ```
 impala-shell -i localhost
 ```

+#### Using the Docker image

 But why not using a docker container to do the queries?
 That way, you won't have to install all the Hadoop software on your host!
 ```